remcohogendorp/mevn-stack-docker-example/README.md

 ### Instructions

-To run the docker containers:.
+To run the docker containers:

 - change mongo.example.env to mongo.env and add the default username/password